SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei Manager.md

   - TCP/UDP Statistics
   - Huawei VLAN Table

 **NOTE**: It is possible to configure the bitrate polling time on this page.
-For device firmware version 5.1, 10 seconds is used as the default value.If the connector is used with **newer firmware versions (e.g. 8.190), a 1-minute timer should be used to avoid spikes in bitrates**, as the counters (IfTable and IfXTable) are only updated every minute.
+For device firmware version 5.1, 10 seconds is used as the default value.
+If the connector is used with **newer firmware versions (e.g. 8.190), a 1-minute timer should be used to avoid spikes in bitrates**, as the counters (IfTable and IfXTable) are only updated every minute.

 In range 1.0.2.x, the parameter **Counter Type Mode** has been added, which allows you to select to *Always use 64 bits*.
 When you do so, 64 bits will be used for bitrate calculations.
 You should consider using this option with firmware version 8.1.90 or higher.